mod-posh/Issue2ReleaseNotes/README.md

 - `milestone_number`: The number of the milestone for which you want to generate release notes.
 This input is required.

-## Python Script (`generate_release_notes.py`)
+## PowerShell Script (`generate_release_notes.ps1`)

-The Python script, `generate_release_notes.py`, uses the GitHub API to fetch closed issues from a specified milestone and generates a markdown-formatted release notes file.
+The PowerShell script, `generate_release_notes.ps1`, uses the GitHub API to fetch closed issues from a specified milestone and generates a markdown-formatted release notes file.
 It organizes the issues by their labels, creating a section for each label.

 ## Usage